bikepit/bikepit/_posts/2013-10-12-wheel-building-class.md

 The class consists of some volunteer demonstrations, followed by hands-on practice.
 Attendees should be able to fix most wheel-related issues after the class.

+Attendance is free.
 Snacks and beverages will be provided.

 <span class="icon-heart"></span>